rachelvansciver/SAACO3/networks/VPC.md

 ## NACL
 - not stateful
 - firewall on subnet level
-- for outbound traffic allow ephemeral ports 32768-65535 (all ports for diffrent services to listen for outbound traffic)
+- for outbound traffic allow ephemeral ports 32768-65535 (all ports for different services to listen for outbound traffic)

 ## VPC Traffic Mirroring
 - capture and inspect network traffic
 - unintrusive
 - traffic gets direct to security applicance fleet
-- fleet redicet traffic back
+- fleet redirect traffic back